 "A place where people live in decent homes and safe neighbourhoods and have choices about their future.
 People will have the chance to learn, develop their skills and work in satisfying jobs.
 It will be possible to live healthy lifestyles and make use of a wide range of quality leisure and cultural facilities.
-We will make special efforts to improve conditions for the less well off people and places to ensure that the quality of life improves for everyone over the next 10 years"
+We will make special efforts to improve conditions for the less well off people and places to ensure that the quality of life improves for everyone over the next 10 years."

 - Ref.
-NLC Local Transport Plan 2011-2026 - chapter 6
+North Lincolnshire Council's Local Transport Plan 2011-2026 - chapter 6

-To achieve this vision the NLP has six theme areas working under the Partnership Board.
-These are as follows http://nldo.northlincs.gov.uk/IAS Live http://www.northlincs.gov.uk
+To achieve this vision the North Lincolnshire Partnership has six theme areas working under the Partnership Board.
+These are:

 - Children and Young People

 - Community Resilience

 - Economic

 - Environment

 - Safer Neighbourhoods (and Stronger Communities)

-- Well being and Health Improvement
+- Well Being and Health Improvement

-Further information on issues such as economy, education, environment, health and well being, housing and population, may be found at the N Lincs Data Observatory and at North Lincs Council's websites:
+Further information on issues such as economy, education, environment, health and well being, housing and population, may be found at the North Lincolnshire Data Observatory and the North Lincolnshire Council's website: